pilgreen/archie-markup/README.md

-# archie-ml
+# archieml-element
 A Polymer 1.0 component for parsing ArchieML content.

-`archie-ml` parses [ArchieML](http://archieml.org/) content and notifies Polymer of a change to the value.
+`archieml-element` parses [ArchieML](http://archieml.org/) content and notifies Polymer of a change to the value.
 You can pass initial data inside the element or use the `content` attribute to parse external data from an ajax call (or whatever you like).

 ### inline example